 A HIIT workout may look something like this:

-The best HIIT workout are simple but effective.
-If you’re sprinting at max, that 30 second interval will feel never-ending.
-But for each interval you complete, you’re getting fitter.
+The best HIIT workouts are simple but effective.
+If you're sprinting at max, that 30-second interval will feel never-ending.
+But for each interval you complete, you're getting fitter.
 Push your body to its limits and reap the rewards.

 What Type of Shoes Should You Wear for HIIT?

-HIIT is often high-impact.
+HIIT is often high impact.
 High-impact exercise is defined as exercise that involves both feet being off the ground at the same time.
-Box jumps, burpees, sprinting are all examples of high-impact exercise.
+Box jumps, burpees and sprinting are all examples of high-impact exercise.
 These exercises get your heart rate up quickly and efficiently, making them a great choice.
-In these exercises the feet are the first point of impact as you hit the ground
+In these exercises, the feet are the first point of impact as you hit the ground

 1. Find Shoes Capable of Complex Cross-Training